How to Grow Rocket

 Best types of Rocket to Grow

 In the supermarket, all Rocket tends to very similar fairly uniform.
-However there are different types of Rocket, which have slightly different shaped leaves and degree of pepperiness in the flavour.
+However, there are different types of Rocket, which have slightly differently shaped leaves, and degrees of pepperiness in the flavour.
 Which to grow is a question of personal taste, all are fast growing and have the same growing requirements.
-Both cultivated and wild/herb Rocket,illustrated below, are easy to grow and both have the lovely peppery taste which Rocket is famed for.
-It is a question of personal taste, I find the cultivated rocket has more leaves and less stems and makes for a better salad but there is room for both in the veg garden.
+Both cultivated and wild/herb Rocket, illustrated below, are easy to grow and both have the lovely peppery taste which Rocket is famed for.
+I find the cultivated rocket has more leaves and fewer stems and makes for a better salad, but there is room for both in the veg garden.

 Cultivated rocket